mattermost/docs/source/help/settings/custom-emoji.rst

 To create a Custom Emoji:

-1. Click on the three dots at the top of the channels sidebar to open the **Main Menu**.
+1. Click on the hamburger menu at the top of the channels sidebar to open the **Main Menu**.
 2. Select **Custom Emoji**.
 3. Click **Add Custom Emoji**.
 4. Enter a name for your Custom Emoji.
 (This is the name that will show up in the emoji autocomplete).